Iamlique/04-2D-Platformer/README.md

 A cool 2D platformer 11/5/2022

 Description
-A revenge story, you have a lover kidnapped, so your goal is to find demon king and save her.
+An adventure story.
+You are a swords master that went into a secluded training... just to find out the demon lord took over the world.
+Find and kill the demon lord.

 ## Implementation
 Which features you included